The Far Eastern Fells

 The Far Eastern Fells signed in 1987

-From mid-1986 onwards, the guides became a little more difficult to date.
-The price and case types are the only two methods of dating them.
-From 1988, Titus Wilson were contracted to print the Wainwright books for the Gazette.
+Starting from mid-1986, dating the guides became more complex, with only the price and case types serving as reliable indicators.
+By 1988, Titus Wilson signed the contract to print the Wainwright books for the Gazette.

 Case examples from the 1980s